 Yesterday I went to the funeral of my dear mate Bob’s brother Jeff.
-We all went to Kapunda High with Jeff.
+We all went to Kapunda High.
 He’d passed away too soon.
 He left a young wife and two daughters.
 He was 48.

 The service was in Gawler and closed when the casket was draped with a Hawthorn footy club flag and their team song was played on a loop.
 Training as a junior with Central District he’d idolised Johnny Platten.